perfana/perfana-config-examples/otel-collector/README.md

 Use the otel-collector to send metrics and distributed traces to Perfana cloud using mTLS.

-The otel-collector can also be used to scrape metrics from Prometheus endspoints, like the SpringBoot `/actuator/prometheus` endpoint and send them to Perfana cloud.
+The otel-collector can also be used to scrape metrics from Prometheus endpoints, like the SpringBoot `/actuator/prometheus` endpoint and send them to Perfana cloud.

 ## Kubernetes

-Basic installation of otel-collector in a Kubernetes cluster.
+Basic installation of `otel-collector` in a Kubernetes cluster.

 This configuration receives Zipkin on port 9411 (e.g. from SpringBoot Sleuth with Zipkin) and sends them along as oltp-grpc.